 In the case of the First Clone Saga, Gerry Conway who was worried that his over-the-top story about clones and Jackal were a little too quirky for Spider-Man, later wrote in The Spectacular Spider-Man Annual #8 during the crossover event "The Evolutionary War" that Miles Warren never actually cloned anyone.
-What the Jackal did was create a drug and experimented on a woman who had Gwen Stacy attributes (blonde hair, and attributes) with his cocktail altering her to genetically resemble Gwen.
+What the Jackal did was create a drug and experimented on a woman who had some of Gwen Stacy's attributes, with his cocktail altering her to genetically resemble Gwen.
 In other words, Jackal never actually cloned anyone, what he did was mutate subjects into clones.
-Conway saw this as a way to handwave how exactly the Jackal, a lowly college professor at ESU, was able to make a breakthrough in human cloning (he didn't), and also clarify and explain away the fate of the missing Gwen clone, and once and for all put to rest the idea of Spider-Man being any kind of clone. note Years later, this too was retconned to "Jackal actually did create legit clones, and all the stuff that said he didn't was made up by the High Evolutionary, whom Warren had worked with in his earlier years, to discredit him because some of his beast men were viewing him as a god-like figure and he didn't want that."
-Glenn Greenberg who wrote the "Life of Reilly" expressed frustration at Conway for as he put it, going "to great lengths to undo his own stories" plainly ignoring the memo that Conway felt that clones and the Jackal were both bad ideas beyond one-and-done stories.
+Conway saw this as a way to handwave how exactly the Jackal, a lowly college professor at ESU, was able to make a breakthrough in human cloning (he didn't), clarify and explain away the fate of the missing Gwen clone, and once and for all put to rest the idea of Spider-Man being any kind of clone. note Years later, this too was retconned to "Jackal actually did create legit clones, and all the stuff that said he didn't was made up by the High Evolutionary, whom Warren had worked with in his earlier years, to discredit him because some of his beast men were viewing him as a god-like figure and he didn't want that."
+Glenn Greenberg, who wrote the "Life of Reilly", expressed frustration at Conway for, as he put it, going "to great lengths to undo his own stories", plainly ignoring the memo that Conway felt that clones and the Jackal were both bad ideas beyond one-and-done stories.

 A few were built into the story, but they were never used properly as the collection of writers and editors battled for turf.
 A lot of ideas were bandied around and it's debatable if any of this would have truly worked in any capacity: